-The ICU is located on the west end of the 2nd floor in the North Building.
+ICU is located on the east of the 4th floor.

 The Avera St. Mary's Intensive Care Unit (ICU) consists of 6 beds and 8 telemetry units.
 The ICU operates on a 24 hour basis, seven days a week.
 ICU nurses provide monitoring for all telemetry patients.
 All ICU rooms are private and provide in-room monitoring.
 All cardiac monitoring is the responsibility of the ICU staff.
 The cardiac monitoring and telemetry systems are the most advanced system available to meet the needs of a hospital of our size.

 The ICU provides care to the postoperative patient for surgical cases that are more complex in nature or for the more medically involved patient.
 The ICU, together with community based internal medicine physicians, family practice physicians, and surgeons provide care for stabilization of acute heart attacks and strokes, multi-trauma, acutely ill medical, cardiac and pediatric patients.
 Patients on mechanical ventilation are managed together by the ICU staff and the respiratory care staff.
 All ICU nurses are trained in post operative recovery of surgical patients.